No single-use: How to limit your plastic waste as a traveller in Japan

 Convenience store meals come in plastic or styrofoam containers - Cook at your accommodation or dine out instead

 When dining out, bring your own set of chopsticks instead of using the single-use ones provided (yes, even if they are made from bamboo).
-You can borrow a set from your short-term rental’s kitchen (don’t forget to return them at the end of your stay) or bring your own reusable chopsticks (specialised shops sell a huge range, and a pair makes for a great souvenir to take home).
-Additionally, refuse straws and bring your own metal straw if you prefer using one.
+You can borrow a set from your short-term rental’s kitchen (don’t forget to return them at the end of your stay) or bring your reusable chopsticks (specialised shops sell a vast range, and a pair makes a great souvenir to take home).
+Additionally, refuse straws and bring your metal straw if you prefer using one.

 Download your Sustainable Travel Checklist and show the world you care